Turning 26: Health Insurance Guide for Those Aging Off Their Parents’ Plan

 To avoid a coverage gap, play it safe by picking a plan before or during your birthday month.
 Make securing health insurance a birthday gift to yourself.
 You must sign up within the first 15 days of the month to have coverage kick in the following month.
 For example, if you need insurance starting December 1, you must enroll by November 15.
 If you enroll on November 16 or later, your coverage will skip a month and not start until January 1.
 Remember that you cannot qualify for a Special Enrollment period if you voluntarily withdraw from your parent’s insurance plan, or if your parent(s) fail to pay their monthly insurance premiums and the insurance expires.

-I’m Turning 26 Soon: What Are My Coverage Options?
+Turning 26 and Health Insurance: What Are My Options?

 1. Enroll in Your Employer’s Group Plan.
 If you have the option of enrolling in your employer’s group health policy, you can do that at any time — hopefully well before you turn 26 to get comprehensive coverage at a relatively good price.
 If you don’t have coverage through your job when you turn 26, you may only have until the end of the month to enroll in a new plan to maintain continuous coverage, depending on the terms of your parent’s group policy.
 Also, if you purchase an Obamacare plan or a plan at work, you must drop off your parents’ plan before your new coverage can begin.